 - Click Remove to confirm.

-- Select the app that you want to add an exemption to.
+- On the Restricted apps page, select the app.
 You’ll be redirected to the restriction page for that app.

-- In the Allow app for specific members or teams field, search for and select a member or team in your account to exempt.
+- In the Allow app for specific members or teams field, search for and select a member or team in your account.

 - In the Members/teams with access section, click Remove next to the exempted member or team.